Thecodedgirl/Mahamudat-Oke/README.md

 Welcome to my GitHub profile!
 I am a highly skilled data analyst with a passion for transforming raw data into meaningful insights.
 As a data analyst, my expertise lies in meticulous data cleaning, exploration, and visualisation to uncover hidden patterns and trends that helps bussinesses to make informed, data driven decisions.
 Having excelled across diverse sectors, I bring a wealth of experience to the table.
-In my role as a data analyst within the health and wellbeing sector, I develop insightful visualizations by delving into complex health data.I also analyse complex health data to give meaningful insights and make predictions.<br>
+In my present role as a data analyst within the health and wellbeing sector, I develop insightful visualizations by delving into complex health data.I also analyse complex health data to give meaningful insights and make predictions.<br>
 <h2>Languages and tools</h2>